rheinwein/multimodel-chatbot/README.md

    - The application will automatically open in your default browser
    - Usually available at `http://localhost:8501`
 3. **Configure the chatbot:**
-   - Use the sidebar to select your preferred model (OpenAI or Gemini)
+   - Use the sidebar to select your preferred model (OpenAI, Gemini, Claude, or Vertex AI)
    - Enter the appropriate API key for the selected model
    - Adjust the temperature for response creativity
-   - Check if your API key is properly configured (status is shown for both OpenAI and Gemini)
+   - Check if your API key is properly configured (status is shown for all providers)
 4. **Start chatting:**
    - Type your messages in the chat input at the bottom
    - The chatbot will respond with context-aware replies
    - Use the "Clear Chat" button to start a new conversation

 ## Notes
-- You can use OpenAI, Google Gemini (gemini-2.0-flash), or Google Vertex AI (chat-bison) models by selecting them in the sidebar.
+- You can use OpenAI (GPT-3.5 Turbo), Google Gemini (gemini-2.0-flash), Anthropic Claude (claude-3-sonnet), or Google Vertex AI (chat-bison) models by selecting them in the sidebar.
-- The sidebar will show the status of both API keys and allow you to enter or update them at any time.
+- The sidebar will show the status of all API keys and allow you to enter or update them at any time.
 - Debug information is shown in the sidebar and above each assistant response to help you verify which model and key are being used.

 ## Troubleshooting
 - If you see a 401 error, double-check that the correct API key is entered for the selected model.
 - For Gemini, your key should **not** start with `sk-` (that's an OpenAI key).
 - For OpenAI, your key should start with `sk-`.
+- For Anthropic, your key should start with `sk-ant-`.

 ## Configuration Options

 ### Models Available
 - **GPT-3.5 Turbo**: Fast and cost-effective (default)
-- **GPT-4**: More capable but slower and more expensive
-- **GPT-4 Turbo Preview**: Latest features and improvements
+- **Gemini 2.0 Flash**: Google's latest model with multi-modal support
+- **Claude 3 Sonnet**: Anthropic's balanced model for general use
+- **Vertex AI Chat Bison**: Google's enterprise model via Vertex AI

 ### Temperature Settings
 - **0.0**: Very focused and deterministic responses